brisum/wordpress-core/wp-content/plugins/yith-woocommerce-compare/README.txt

 * English (Default)
 * Italiano

-If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
+If you can't find this plugin in your language and want to translate it, use the dedicated tool at [Translating WordPress](https://translate.wordpress.org/locale/it/default/wp-plugins/yith-woocommerce-compare "Translating WordPress").
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Compare Languages.
+Or, if you have created your own language pack, or have an update for an existing one, you can send it as an email attachment from our [Contacts page](http://yithemes.com/contact/ "Your Inspiration Themes") and we will bundle into YITH WooCommerce Compare.

 == Documentation ==